|

 pleasantly surprised at the number of them who returned to buy our produce, even when they had markets closer to where they

+lived.
+They all seemed impressed with our gardens and really appreciated that we didn't use any chemicals.
 The massive plantings did usually find us starting to pick by sunrise, most times heading out while sipping

 our first cup of coffee, trying to have a nice selection for those early morning shoppers.
 We were open from early morning